IPMonitor Class

 Setup

-Before using the class, a libpcap-compatible network library must be installed on the system.
+Linux and macOS Before using the class, a libpcap-compatible network library must be installed on the system.
 For detailed installation instructions, please refer to the Network Filter Library section.
 This setup only needs to be done once.
+Also, permissions may need to be adjusted as described in the System Configuration in Linux and macOS instructions page to allow the application to capture packets.

 Retrieving Network Adapters